 If you've been considering the jump from physical books to e-books, you'll need to figure out the best e-book apps for Android.
 As amazing as traditional books are, they're often heavy, expensive, and take up valuable space in a cramped apartment, so making the transition is worth it.
-Thankfully you've got a few options, depending on where you want to get your books, and how you want them to look on the screen.
+Thankfully you've got a few options, depending on where you want to get your books and how you want them to look on the screen.

 With that said, take a peek at our picks for the best e-book apps for Android!

 What are the best e-book apps for Android?

 While there are many apps on the Play Store that make it easier than ever to find and read new e-books, there's only one that stands largely above the rest.
 The Amazon Kindle app provides a vast library of e-books and audiobooks, with more choices than you could ever imagine.

 What if you have an e-book from an independent publisher, or from a friend that they just finished, and it's in a weird format?
 Well, Moon+ Reader is an e-book app for those who have books in various formats, including EPUB and RAR.

 Maybe you're someone who wants to support their local library.
 In that case, take a look at Libby, by OverDrive brings the library to wherever you are, making it easy to check out e-books and read them at your pace from your smartphone or tablet.

 1. Amazon Kindle

 Amazon Kindle pulls ahead of the pack with its access to a huge library of content, which includes free books and content from indie publishers, and you can read them on your mobile device or on desktop with the Kindle app.
 There is a book out there for you no matter what genre you are looking for.